vijayrajpanchall/matic-docs/docs/zkEVM/architecture.md

 3. The way in which the bridge smart contract is implemented, such as settling accounts in a UTXO manner, by only using the Exit Tree Roots.

-4. Utilisation of specialised cryptographic primitives within the zkProver in order to speed up computations and minimise proof sizes, as seen in:
+4. Utilization of specialized cryptographic primitives within the zkProver in order to speed up computations and minimize proof sizes, as seen in:

    - Running a special **zero-knowledge Assembly language (zkASM)** for interpretation of byte codes